Categories

 Most banks require you to obtain home insurance before issuing a mortgage on a home.
 You will also most likely have to pay for your home insurance as part of your mortgage payment, at least for the first year.

 The average cost of homeowners insurance is $1,312 per year, though this can vary widely from state to state and depends on which coverage plan you choose.
-The policy is renewed yearly.
+You’ll have to renew your policy each year.

-When your claim is approved, you’ll have to pay a deductible.
+When your insurer approves your claim, you’ll have to pay a deductible.
 But when you have a comprehensive plan, the policy will cover any additional costs.
 When it comes to home insurance comparisons, you’ll want to do your research since different companies offer different rates and deductible requirements.

 Home Warranty vs. Home Insurance: How Do They Work?